 Anne Harbour-Tonn MS/CCC-SLP

-Location(s): South Durham, North Durham
+Location(s): North Durham

-Ms. Harbour-Tonn resides in Durham with her husband.
-She has a 25 year old son and a 19-year-old daughter.
-They enjoy all outdoor activities, music, time together with family and friends, and are active in their church.
+Ms. Harbour-Tonn is a native North Carolinian with 30+ years of experience rehabilitating speech and language disorders.
+She resides in Durham with her husband and has two children.
+In her spare time, she enjoys all outdoor activities, music, time together with family and friends, and is active in her church.